jessicaloke/jessicaloke/content/authors/admin/_index.md

     - course: MSc in Psychology
       institution: University of Amsterdam
       year: 2017
-    - course: BA in Classics & Religious Studies, and Psychology
+    - course: BA in Psychology and Classics & Religious Studies
       institution: University of Nebraska-Lincoln
       year: 2012